gonzalo123/gfw/README.md

 ```

 Db Integration
-You need to define the DB connections within the Conf.php file:
+We need to define the DB connections within the Conf.php file:

 ```php
 <?php